 MYMOVE’s Guide to Small Apartments, Compact Living, and Minimalism

 Today’s world allows people to travel, work, and make a living simultaneously.
 This gives young people the freedom to venture out of their hometowns and explore the world at large.
-Out of roughly 83 million millennials, 100 percent have traveled in the past year, taking an average of 4.2 trips annually.
-Due to technology and a changing culture, there is a major shift in the demands of the market evoked by America’s youth, especially in real estate.
+A 2016 study found that millennials take an average of 4.2 trips annually.
+Due to a changing culture aided by technology that enables a transient lifestyle, there is a major shift in the demands of the market evoked by America’s youth — especially in real estate.

 As it turns out, minimalism is trending.
-There are more than 750,000 combined followers on Instagram accounts that support downsizing and sustainability: @cabinlove @tiny_living @projectvanlife.
-Eco-friendliness, cost-efficiency, and location are all reasons people choose to downsize in both the city and woods.
+There are more than 750,000 combined followers on Instagram accounts that support downsizing and sustainability — accounts like @cabinlove @tiny_living @projectvanlife.
+Eco-friendliness, less energy use, and decreased waste promoted by small, sustainable living are all reasons people choose to downsize — in both the city and the woods.

-While studio apartments may seem like a stretch, 21st century technology has provided solutions to managing a small living space.
-From digitizing documents to unique storage options, one can live comfortably in the confines of a tiny home.
+While 700-foot studio apartments may seem like a stretch, 21st-century technology has provided solutions to managing a small living space.
+From digitizing documents to unique storage options, one can live comfortably in the confines of a tiny space.

-Downsizing for millennials means more money put toward saving, entertainment, and travel – or even paying off student loan debt.
+Downsizing for millennials means more money put toward saving, paying off debt, entertainment, and travel.
 Simple living has allowed young people to remove the clutter from their lives and take advantage of their youth.
-Whatever the case, a compact living situation does not have to be approached with dread.
+Whatever the reason or circumstance, a compact living situation does not have to be approached with dread.

 The ultimate small pad set-up